(1) Where the calculation is for the purposes of section 30, the calculation date is—

 (2) Where the calculation is for the purposes of section 53 or 54, the calculation date is the day on which the employer's notice was given.

-(3) Where the calculation is for the purposes of section 56, the calculation
+(3) Where the calculation is for the purposes

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.